frne/blog/content/post/2017-09-06-overcoming-checked-exceptions-in-java-lambdas.md

 }
 ```

-As you can see in the `res` helper method, fold can be used to return either a success or an error string depending on
+As you can see in the `res` helper method, `fold` can be used to return either a success or an error string depending on
 the `Result` state.
+Or, linke in the second example, `map` and `getOrElse` can be used to achieve the same.
+This
+entirely depends on how you are used to code...

 Now, a lambda throwing exceptions (`NumberFormatException` in that case), can be used without any
 side effect.
 Of course similar implementations do also work for other functional interfaces like `BiFUnction`,
 `Supplier`, etc.